select2/select2/docs/pages/10.placeholders/docs.md

 });
 </script>

+> [!NOTE]
->>> **For single selects only**, in order for the placeholder value to appear, you must have a blank `<option>` as the first option in your `<select>` control.
+> **For single selects only**, in order for the placeholder value to appear, you must have a blank `<option>` as the first option in your `<select>` control.
 This is because the browser tries to select the first option by default.
 If your first option were non-empty, the browser would display this instead of the placeholder.

 ### Multi-select placeholders